pprados/virtual-dataframe/README.md

 or propose a component, compatible with differents scenario.

-For the deployment of your project, you can select the best framework for your process (in a dockerfile?), with only one ou two environment variable.
+For the deployment of your project, you can select the best framework for your process (in a dockerfile?), with only one ou two environment variables.

 ## Cluster
 To connect to a cluster, use `VDF_CLUSTER` with protocol, host and optionaly, the port.

 - dask://locahost:8787
 - ray://locahost:10001
 - ray:auto